wp-plugins/thirstyaffiliates/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Affiliate link management and link cloaking plugin made specifically for affiliate marketers.
+Affiliate link management plugin for affiliate marketers.
 If you monetize your site with affiliate marketing this plugin will help you earn more!

 == Description ==